-About 40 minutes from Malaga and very close to Velez-Malaga is located Benamocarra, another village with a Moorish past that can still be perceived by the irregular and sloping streets with houses that adapt to the terrain.
+About 40 minutes from Malaga and very close to Velez-Malaga is located Benamocarra.
+It´s another village with a Moorish past that can still be perceived by the irregular and sloping streets with houses that adapt to the terrain.

 In Benamocarra we can visit the old mill from the 18th century, the hermitage of San Isidro Labrador, the church of Santa Ana from the 16th century, or the patio of Amalia from an old Nasrid house with a well.

-Throughout the village there are 12 ceramic murals, embedded in the façades, which tell the history, culture, customs, games and legends of Benamocarra.
+Throughout the village there are 12 ceramic murals, embedded in the façades.
+They tell the history, culture, customs, games and legends of Benamocarra.

-Thanks to being surrounded by hills, the area enjoys a mild microclimate ideal for the subtropical cultivation of avocados, custard apples, mangoes and papayas which have contributed to the richness of the traditional gastronomy.
+The area is surrounded by mountains and thus enjoys a mild microclimate ideal for subtropical cultivation: Avocados, custard apples, mangoes and papayas, which have contributed to the richness of the traditional gastronomy.

 How to get there: https://goo.gl/maps/WAbvzwDdiG9L2CWg7

 Canillas de Aceituno

 Canillas de Aceituno belongs to the Mudejar Route, together with Arenas, Árchez, Salares and Sedella.
 In these villages you can especially appreciate their Muslim past.

 Since the end of 2020 Canillas de Aceituno is quite popular thanks to its spectacular suspension bridge of El Saltillo, also called the unknown Caminito del Rey.